SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/restart.md

 ---

 Besides sending requests, e.g., measurements to the Cumulocity IoT platform, another important function is handling incoming messages from Cumulocity IoT; either responses from `GET` queries or real-time operations.
 Here two examples are presented.
 The first example shows only how to handle the `c8y_Restart` operation in Lua.
-It is a simplified version of the [ex-06-lua](/device-sdk/cpp/#use) example in the **Cumulocity IoT C++ SDK**.
+It is a simplified version of the [ex-06-lua](/device-sdk/cpp/#use) example in the Cumulocity IoT C++ SDK.
 The second example shows a more practical implementation including saving the operation ID after rebooting.

 ### <a name="restart"></a>Restart device example - simple

 First, this example sends the operation status `EXECUTING` when it receives the `c8y_Restart` operation.
-Then, it logs "Executing restart.." in the log file, and sends 'SUCCESSFUL' as the operation status update to the server.
+Then, it logs "Executing restart.." in the log file, and sends `SUCCESSFUL` as the operation status update to the server.

 In the beginning, the agent needs to send `c8y_Restart` as `c8y_SupportedOperations` to notify this agent can handle restart operation.